 Smart contracts may help a company verify the submission when a car insurer receives fraudulent information from false claims or any other channel.
 Through the blockchain, insurers will be able to confirm if a car needs significant repairs before the crash, which may be triggered by the technical problems of a vehicle, or verify any other details that the submitter has given.

 According to Reuters, Toyota, the Japanese vehicle maker, will partner with technology companies like MIT, BigchainDB, and Oaken Innovations.
 They are partnering to create blockchain and smart contract-powered automotive insurance applications.
 So, we’ll see some of Toyota’s usage-based blockchain insurance solutions sometime soon.

 Also, Read | Smart Contract Solutions for On-Demand Car Insurance

 There is a paradigm shift from car ownership to car sharing, through car rentals or leases.
-This change is further motivated by the fact that cars are underused and stored (and inactive) most of the time, while the car owners incur ongoing fixed costs such as insurance, tax, repairs, and parking.
+This change is further motivated by the fact that cars are underused and stored (and inactive) most of the time, while car owners incur ongoing fixed costs such as insurance, tax, repairs, and parking.

-The use of blockchain in car rental provides a secure (from fraud) and a reliable platform for car sharing.
+The use of blockchain in car rental provides a secure (from fraud) and reliable platform for car sharing.
 It a fact that is likely to encourage car sharing through P2P.
 Inbuilt immutable properties of blockchain and automation enabled by smart contracts provide a safe forum for both car owners (to list their cars) and customers alike.